Umm Shaif oil field

 The Umm Shaif Oil Field is an oil field in Abu Dhabi.
-It was discovered in 1958 and developed by Abu Dhabi Marine Areas Ltd, a joint venture between British Petroleum and Compagnie Française des Pétroles (CFP—later Total).
+It was discovered in 1958 and developed by Abu Dhabi Marine Areas, a joint venture between BP and Compagnie Française des Pétroles.
 The oil field is now operated and owned by Abu Dhabi National Oil Company.
-The total proven reserves of the Umm Shaif oil field are around 3.9 billion barrels (550×106tonnes), and production is centered on 300000 oilbbl/d.
+The total proven reserves of the Umm Shaif oil field are around 3.9 billion barrels (550 million tonnes), and production is centered on 300000 oilbbl/d.